 For example, in the conditional formatting tab, you will have different options when you select dates comparing if you select numeric data.
 When you hover over any option from the quick analysis tool, it shows you a sneak peek at selected data.

 Where the Quick Analysis Tool is Located in Excel Ribbon

 The button to open the quick analysis tool is not listed anywhere on the Excel ribbon.
 When you select the data, Excel shows you a small icon on the bottom right side, and when you click on this icon it opens the quick analysis tool.

 Quick Analysis Tool is in our list of Intermediate Excel Skills.

 But I’m not Able to See the Quick Analysis Tool Button

 If somehow you are not able to see a quick analysis button when you select the data (a very little chance of this), you need to check if it is disabled from the options.
 Go to File Tab ➜ Options ➜ General ➜ Tick Mark (Show Quick Analysis options on selection)

-As I said, it introduced in Excel 2013; if you are using any version lower than that, then you need to upgrade to the latest version.
+As I said, it was introduced in Excel 2013; if you are using any version lower than that, then you need to upgrade to the latest version.